anko/txm/readme.markdown

     # OK
     ```

-The above example is itself tested with this module, so I have confidence that
+All the examples in this readme are tested with `txm`, so I know they are
-it is correct! :boom:
+correct!  :boom:

 ## API